Russia reviews military doctrine, reflecting chill with NATO

 In a further development certain to upset Moscow, the Baltic state of Estonia, which borders Russia, said it wanted NATO to set up permanent bases on its territory.

-He cited U.S. missile defense plans in Europe as a further danger to Russia's security.
-Washington says the aim is to defend against threats from countries like Iran, but Moscow says a U.S. missile shield could be used to neutralize its own missiles, upsetting the nuclear balance.
+He cited U.S. missile defence plans in Europe as a further danger to Russia's security.
+Washington says the aim is to defend against threats from countries like Iran, but Moscow says a U.S. missile shield could be used to neutralise its own missiles, upsetting the nuclear balance.

 (Additional reporting by Alissa de Carbonnel; Editing by Andrew Heavens)